lita/bittorrent/README.md

 * How to use Wireshark for debugging
 * Write asynchronous programs
 * Network programming in Python (sending packets, dealing with network errors, managing multiple IO connections)
+* HTTP Protocals with video streaming.
+The power of HTML5 <video> tag!
+* Flask API
+* Concurrancy in Python!
+Use multiprocessing rather than threading unless you are doing IO!

 ###TODO List:
 * Handle uploading a file.